graphopedia-xyz/graphopedia/pie-chart/index.md

 Values smaller than 10% are difficult for viewers to estimate.
 Fractions such as 38.5% and unrounded numbers such as 38% are virtually impossible to see on a pie chart.

-Pie charts are criticized for their overuse because human perception is not capable of accurately comparing wedge-shaped slices.[^tufte] Charts that use rectangular shapes are thought to be easier to perceive, especially when readers need to see specific values.
+Pie charts are criticized for their overuse because human perception is not capable of accurately comparing wedge-shaped slices.
+This is especially true for comparisons between multiple pie charts.[^tufte]

+Charts that use rectangular shapes are thought to be easier to perceive, especially when readers need to see specific values.

 Pie charts should not be used to represent sums of parts where the sum is not meaningful to the reader.
 For example, showing the total number of goals across several soccer teams would not be useful because it makes sense to compare them and not to add. [^good]